afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 Adding random noise to our images at different time steps is an essential part of the diffusion process

-Because of this, we're going to need a noise scheduler to generate our noise
+Because of this, we're going to need a `noise scheduler` to generate our noise

 [Hugging Face's diffusers library](https://huggingface.co/docs/diffusers/index) provides a lot of really nice abstractions for accessing these kinds of schedulers

-Now, we're almost ready to begin training our mode
+Now, we're almost ready to begin training our model

+### LoRA

 But first, we need to talk about LoRA the technique we'll be using to actually fine-tune the model